szermatt/visual-replace/README.md

  * You can see what is going to be modified as you edit the command arguments.

+ * You can go through the replacements and apply only some of them, using keyboard shortcuts, or by clicking on the preview.

 Visual Replace is only an interface for the existing query and replace  mechanisms built into Emacs, that is, the actual replacements are always done by the standard Emacs commands.